Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Motivation

 This simple scenario is easy to transpose to more elaborated contexts.
 This article presents the theoretical background for this problem, as well as a concrete algorithm for computing the above events from data and a utility function only.
-The main contributions of this article are : \begin{itemize} \item The way information is encoded in the utility function, which represents a new and clear way to represent the user knowledge independently of the system’s intrinsic dynamics. \item The decisional states concept, allowing a modeller to represent system states with equivalent decisions for the user based on the preceeding utility function. \item The practical algorithm for computing the system states from data, which is also applicable for the reconstruction of ε-machines \cite{CrutchfieldStatComp}. \end{itemize} Section \ref{sec:Related-work} relates the context in which we'll pose the above problem informally.
+The main contributions of this article are : \begin{itemize} \item A practical algorithm for computing the system states from data, which as an intermediate step reconstructs the ε-machine \cite{CrutchfieldStatComp}. \item The way information is encoded in the utility function, which represents a new and clear way to represent the user knowledge independently of the system’s intrinsic dynamics. \item The decisional states concept, allowing a modeller to represent system states with equivalent decisions for the user based on the preceeding utility function. \end{itemize} Section \ref{sec:Related-work} relates this context to background information and existing concepts in the litterature.
 Section \ref{sec:Decisional-states-setup} introduces formally how the knowledge brought by a utility function can be used in order to compute the internal states of the process leading to the same decisions.
 Section \ref{sec:Examples} gives mathematical examples of the theory introduced in Section \ref{sec:Decisional-states-setup}.
 Section \ref{sec:Algo} details how to effectively compute decisional and other utility-related process states from data.
 Section \ref{sec:Application-examples} gives application examples, including infering hidden states from symbolic time series, detecting patterns in cellular automata and edges in images.
-A general conclusion is then given, followed by an appendix providing more details about predictions in a physical context and a second appendix highlighting the differences and commonalities with previous work approaches.
+A general conclusion is then given.

 Free/libre source code is available and a link to the reference implementation is given at the end of the document.